In a sophisticated wine cellar, a connoisseur savors the bouquet of a fine red wine.

 Designing a Wine Cellar: Temperature, Humidity, and Light Control

 One of the first and most important steps in developing a wine cellaring strategy is evaluating your storage environment.
 There’s little value in building a beautiful wine collection if you don’t have the proper conditions to preserve it.
-Fine wines demand a meticulously controlled setting to age gracefully and protect your investment.
-Before you begin purchasing bottles, make sure you’ve addressed the key factors that contribute to ideal cellar conditions.
+Fine wines demand a meticulously controlled setting to develop properly and protect your investment.

 Consistent temperature, ideal humidity, and protection from light and vibration form the foundation of professional wine storage.